 Selling the real estate industry?Look for companies that have recently hired many new employees or, on the contrary, recently were forced to do significant downsizings.
 They might need a new office space suitable for their current organization.
 (Have a look at our case study with the real estate company Cresnia!)

-When you already have a long list of leads, signals can help you know what companies to prioritize now.
+When you already have a long list of leads, buying signals help you know what companies to prioritize now.
 Start by looking at your current customer base and see what happened at the organization during that time (which buying signal occurred) when signed a deal with you.
 You can later use these signals as criteria for filtering actionable leads out of a longer list of leads.
 Read more about prioritizing accounts with account scoring here.

 Many signals have a best-before date.
 In Vainu you can do detailed searches, filtering companies with specific features and signals that occurred in a specific time frame.
 For instance, you can find all companies that moved to a new office last week, or who recruited a new Head of HR in January.